-A world away over 2,000 years ago, in the days leading up to the event we celebrate as Christmas, two women were caught up in the wonder of anticipation.
+A world away, more than two thousand years ago, in the days leading up to the event we celebrate as Christmas, two women were caught up in the wonder of anticipation.

 The birth of John promised to “bring joy and gladness” and “many would rejoice at his birth.”
 Elizabeth waited in anticipation.